jklsnt/taproot3/src/corners/huxley/KBxSort.md

 n
 ***

- a "dilemme" is di-lemma — two confliction lemmas
+ a "dilemme" is di-lemma — two conflicting lemmas!

 ***